robang74/redfishos/forum/users-backup-analisys.md

 ```
 %postun
 if [ "$1" == 0 ] ; then
   for u in $(getent passwd | cut -d: -f1); do
     eval rm -fr ~$u/.local/share/openrepos-mybackup ||:
   for d in $(getent passwd | cut -d: -f6) ; do
     if [ "$d" != "" ] && [ "$d" != "/" ] && \
        [ -d "$d/.local/share/openrepos-mybackup" ] ; then
       rm -fr "$d/.local/share/openrepos-mybackup" ||:
     fi
   done
 fi
 ```

-The command `getent passwd` here would do almost the same of `cut -d: -f1 /etc/passwd` for user or `-f6` for user folders and guess what?
+The command `getent passwd` here would do almost the same as `cut -d: -f1 /etc/passwd` for users or `-f6` for user folders and guess what?
 Some users might have their home folder in `/` root.
 In SFOS, a quick way to find the users (humans) is to do `grep ^users: /etc/group because the others are system users.
 This is the code to find the home folders:

 ```
 for i in $(grep ^users: /etc/group | cut -d: -f4 | tr ',' ' ');
 do grep "^$i:" /etc/passwd; done | cut -d: -f6 |\
 grep -E "^/home|^/root"
 ```
 The last grep grants for mistakes: only users that have a home folder in `root` or `home` can be managed.
 The others?
 The others should not exist or they are system users.
-Therefore the code - the @slava shell scrip uninstall code - is not completely fixed, yet.
+Therefore the code - the @slava shell script uninstall code - is not completely fixed, yet.

-However, to stay safe despite the script trying to challenge 114 users currently present in SFOS 4.5.0.19 /etc/passwd while usually 2 o 3 are involved (defaultuser, guest and root), it check for the existence of its own folder creation:
+However, to stay safe despite the script trying to challenge 114 users currently present in SFOS 4.5.0.19 /etc/passwd while usually 2 or 3 are involved (defaultuser, guest and root), it check for the existence of its own folder creation:

 `[ -d "$d/.local/share/openrepos-mybackup" ]`